 But before you (and your wallet) can enjoy the benefits of no more nappies, you’ve first got to get over the hurdle that is potty training.

-This really is an ultimate guide and we’ve covered everything you could ever want to know about potty training, so you can use the links below to navigate easily through our advice.
+This is an ultimate guide on how to deal with potty training and we’ve covered everything you could ever want to know about potty training, so you can use the links below to navigate easily through our advice.
 Or alternatively, read from the top to take in everything as you should approach it:

 – Laying the foundations

 – How to tell if your child is ready for potty training

 – When’s a good time to start potty training